armory/docs/content/en/borealis/borealis-automate/cdaas-webhooks/_index.md

 ### Blue/green strategy

-You created a `security-scan` webhook to scan your deployed app.
+In this example, this is a `security-scan` webhook that scans your deployed app.
 You have a blue/green deployment strategy in which you want to run that security scan on the preview version of your app before switching traffic to it.
 You add the `runWebhook` section to the `redirectTrafficAfter` section in your blue/green strategy configuration.

 {{< prism lang="yaml" line-numbers="true" line="15-16" >}}
 strategies: